-There are many variables in fire suppression that determine how much property is conserved.
+There are many variables in fire suppression that determine the extent of conservation of property.
 For the reason that every fire is different and every fire has diverging variables, response time is not the only factor to be concerned with.
-Weather and wind can propagate and intensify a fire very quickly and even outpace fire suppression resources.
+Weather and wind can propagate and intensify a fire very quickly and outpace fire suppression resources.
 Time of detection (and early detection), fuel load, type of construction, availability of water and access are variables and factors that shape the outcome of a fire.
 Response time, including call processing and travel time are generally fixed.
 This analysis considered call demand relative to station placement in order to determine efficiency in station locations.